 No. You will not be issued a Texas CDL if your regular Texas driver license is suspended or restricted.

 What's the difference between an interstate CDL and an intrastate CDL?

 Texas offers both interstate and intrastate CDLs.
 The requirements for intrastate (Texas-only) licenses are less strict than the federally controlled interstate licenses.
 Intrastate drivers do not need to speak English, and the medical requirements are less stringent.

-You can get an intrastate CDL at the age of 18.
-To be licensed to drive a commercial vehicle across state lines, however, you need to be at least 21.
+You can get an intrastate CDL at the age of 18 years old.
+To be licensed to drive a commercial vehicle across state lines, however, you need to be at least 21 years old.

 Drivers with some disabilities may still qualify for a CDL at the intrastate level.
-There are limb waiver and vision waiver packets available to allow exemptions for drivers missing a limb or unable to fully meet the vision testing requirements.
+There are Limb Waiver (Form (CDL-37) and Vision Waiver (Form CDL-36) packets available to allow exemptions for drivers missing a limb or unable to fully meet the vision testing requirements.

 All applicants for a Texas CDL are urged to review the Texas Commercial Motor Vehicle Drivers Handbook.

 I don't have an existing CDL or regular driver's license to use as ID.
 What other proofs of identity are accepted for a Texas CDL?

 If you don't have any single piece of primary identification, then other pieces of secondary identification or a combination of secondary identification and supporting identification will be required.
 Please see the DPS' list of acceptable identity requirements for further information.True or False